patrickneubauer/XMLText/README.md

 #### External Resources

 * [OASIS TOSCA standard specification](http://docs.oasis-open.org/tosca/TOSCA/v1.0/os/TOSCA-v1.0-os.html) used to construct the DSML
-* [Cloudify YAML DSL specification](https://github.com/cloudify-cosmo/cloudify-dsl-parser/blob/b9495371723e9c59a90f76b52886f36653c88f9a/dsl_parser/parser.py), a hand-crafted DSL for TOSCA that has been used as a comparison
+* [Cloudify YAML DSL parser](https://github.com/cloudify-cosmo/cloudify-dsl-parser/blob/b9495371723e9c59a90f76b52886f36653c88f9a/dsl_parser/parser.py), a hand-crafted DSL parser for TOSCA that has been used as a comparison
 * Our prototype builds on the [Eclipse Modeling Framework](https://eclipse.org/modeling/emf/) and the [Xtext framework](https://eclipse.org/Xtext/)